-Page nine gives a statement about DMAS's compliance with applicable Federal civil rights laws and nondiscrimination.
-It also repeats a statement in 16 languages that offers free assistance with applying in other languages via the Cover Virginia Call center.
+Page nine gives a statement English about free assistance with applying in other languages via the Cover Virginia Call center and repeats this statement in 15 other languages.

 APPENDIX A

 The information on this page is collected for eligibility for Premium Tax Credits toward purchasing private health insurance through the Virginia Insurance Marketplace.
 The Applicant does not have to complete this page if no one from the household is eligible for health insurance through a job.
 If health coverage is offered, this form must be completed for each job that offers it.
 There is no penalty for not completing this Appendix if the family members are only eligible for state coverage programs.